ctwhome/ctw-engineering-templates/nuxt/ESLint with prettier.md

-Linting the code with ESLint in
+# Linting and formatting the code with ESLint and Prettier as a plugin

 ESLint will warn if a developer uses a variable without declaring it first.
 Or if a developer uses “bind” when it's not necessary.
 With Prettier, your original code formatting is completely lost — it doesn't care what you think your code should look like, it just makes it conform to a set of rules